SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Subscripts.rst

 Subscripts can take any number of input parameters, and these input parameters can be of any type.
-Subscripts can also return any type.
+Subscripts can also return a value of any type.

+Like functions,
+subscripts can take a varying number of parameters and provide default values for their parameters, as discussed in :ref:`Functions_VariadicParameters` and :ref:`Functions_DefaultParameterValues`.
+However, unlike functions,
-Subscripts can use variadic parameters and provide default parameter values, but they can't use in-out parameters.
+subscripts can't use in-out parameters.

 .. assertion:: subscripts-can-have-default-arguments